In this tutorial, you will access

 What You Need

 You will need to have Git and Bash setup on your computer to complete this lesson.
-Instructions for setting up Git and Bash are here: Setup Git/Bash & Anaconda Python lesson
+Instructions for setting up Git and Bash are here: Setup Git, Bash & Conda lesson.

 How to Access Bash